Does searching affect my credit score?

 On the next page, you’ll see:

-- How official searches work
+- How official state searches work

-- What information is required
+- What identifying information is required

-- How to proceed safely
+- How to submit a claim safely and correctly